estivate/ldtk_rust/README.md

 ## Status

-This library works with LDtk version 0.7 and supports the optional external level files.
-If you are using earlier version of LDtk you should use the [v0.2.0](https://github.com/estivate/ldtk_rust/releases/tag/v0.2.0) version of this library.
+This library works with LDtk version `0.6.3-preview` and supports the optional external level files.
+If you are using an earlier version of LDtk you should use the [v0.2.0](https://github.com/estivate/ldtk_rust/releases/tag/v0.2.0) version of this library.